-With respect to the determination of the CGU's value in use, the Company's management considered that a possible change of an increase of 100 basis points in the discount rate after taxes and a decrease of 10% in the long-term growth rates, in independent analysis, will not cause that the CGU's carrying value to materially exceed their value in use and separately.
-The recovery amount of cash-generating units has been determined based on calculations of the values in use.
+With respect to the determination of the recoverable amount of CGUs, the Company's management considered that a possible change of an increase of 100 basis points in the discount rate after taxes and a decrease of 10% in the long-term growth rates, in independent analysis, will not cause that the CGU's carrying value to materially exceed their value in use and separately.
+The recovery amount of cashgenerating units has been determined based on calculations of the values in use.
 These calculations use cash flow projections based on financial budgets approved by the Company's management for a 5-year period.